iodepo/odis-arch/graphOps/extraction/mdp/README.md

 * mdp_oxigraph.py
   * Updated mdp using PyOxigraph and better processing
 * oih_producer.py
-  * Leverages the above and loops through the queires and sources to make products
+  * Leverages the above and loops through the queries and sources to make products

 * mdp.py
   * Original MDP, still more comprehensive in terms of pre-processing the data